mohammad-ah/currency-rate/README.md

 And return all available currencies as JSON

 And it has the command
-php artisan currencies:bootstrap which will do the same as the previous API
+php artisan currencies:bootstrap which will update the DB with all new currencies from the same external API

 It also has an API to update the currency if not updated for the last 5 min: